 Permaculture Design Certificate Course Details

 Cost: $1095 ($995 early registration).
 Payment plans can be arranged.
-Course fee includes full course materials and certification, coffee, tea + am/pm snacks and refreshments, handouts, over 20 gigabytes of course reference materials (digital format), access to the 200+ volume physical permaculture library, field trips, guest instructors and camping on-site during course weekends.
-One evening meal per weekend is provided and lunches potluck/BYO. $250 Deposit holds your spot in this course.
+Course fee includes full course materials and certification, coffee, tea + am/pm snacks and refreshments, handouts, over 20 gigabytes of course reference materials (digital format), access to the 200+ volume physical permaculture library, field trips, guest instructors and support between class weekends.
+One evening meal per weekend is provided and lunches are potluck/BYO. $250 Deposit holds your spot in this course.

 Want to reduce your fee?